BojarLab/Bio513_metabolomics/README.md

 The lab is designed to be completed in same groups as your seminar.
 Groups should:

-- Divide tasks across the three blocks
 - Discuss results together before writing them
-- Submit one group report
+- Submit one report per group

 ---